Saber arch

 A saber arch is a wedding tradition in which sabers or swords are used to salute a newly married couple.
 The bride and groom pass under an honorary arch of sabers, typically when exiting the building in which the wedding ceremony took place.
 The tradition is in use worldwide.

+Jocular imitations of it also occur, as in using cricket bats or hockey sticks and such in the nuptials of a professional or dedicated amateur athlete.

 United States, Canada and United Kingdom

 In the United States, Canada and United Kingdom, the tradition is often performed at the weddings of military or police service members and had its origins in the Royal Navy.
 The tradition varies slightly among the different branches of the United States Armed Forces and Canadian Armed Forces and is considered a privilege accorded to members of the service.
 Usually, an honor guard composed of officers or NCOs, often from the same unit as the service member, form the arch with sabers or swords.